KeyboardKit/KeyboardKit/README.md

 have a look at how it is implemented.
 It uses a couple of regular strings, a few emojis, some images and a couple of system buttons.

-The app uses a built-in `GridKeyboardInputViewController` base class, which uses a collection view to distribute the keyboard buttons evenly in a grid.
-It can be used in any keyboard extension.
-It uses custom cells, which means that it can be entirely tailored to your needs.
+This app uses the built-in `GridKeyboardViewController`, which uses a collection view to distribute the keyboard buttons evenly in a grid.
+It can be used in your keyboard extensions as well, since it is fully customizable.

 ## `IMPORTANT` - How to adding `KeyboardKit` to your extension